TocnoWamGovoriyYaNeHacer201145/USharp/README.md

 <your python version> <interpreter file path> <.usharp file path>
 ```
 # Contribution
-Feel free to make a pull request or suggest changes, I don't bite.
+Feel free to make a pull request or suggest changes.

 # License
 USharp is licensed under the MIT License.